smee/dc.js/web/docs/api-latest.md

     return newFilter; // set the actual filter value to the new value });
 ```

+#### .filterGroup([string])
+Assigns this chart to a filter group.
+Charts in the same filter group will be filtered
+together: they share the same brushing UI and when the filter changes, it will only be
+applied once (by the first chart added to the group).

+Limitations:
+ * The charts should be on the same dimension, otherwise they will observe the filtering
+ * The charts should use the same [Filter Type](#Filters), otherwise they will not
+be able to interpret the filter data and will probably break.

 #### .keyAccessor([keyAccessorFunction])
 Set or get the key accessor function.
 The key accessor function is used to retrieve the key